 It is good practice to have your website tested by users with a disability.
 You could also test the site yourself – but if you don’t live with a disability, it can be difficult to determine whether your website is helping or harming people with a disability.

-If you are unable to check the accessibility of your website yourself, you should hire an accessibility professional to carry out the check.
+If you are unable to check the accessibility of your website yourself, you should commission an accessibility professional to carry out the check.

 Get accessibility professionals on board

 As mentioned above, website accessibility can get complicated.
-If you can't take the time to familiarize yourself with the topic of web accessibility, it's best to enlist the help of accessibility experts.
+If you can’t take the time to familiarise yourself with the topic of web accessibility, it’s best to enlist the help of accessibility experts.

 Accessibility professionals know exactly …